blehw/apcs-finalproj/README.md

 - 1/17/15 Finished most of HomeTown and worked on Route1 WY
 - 1/18/15 Worked on Battle routine; what happens when you win/lose, finished save system WY

-making opponents in training area in pewter city harder (set their pokemon to better stats + higher level) what happens when you first pokemon is dead (when you try to battle others the program will fail) what happens when you have no pokeballs and try to use a pokeball adding stuff to the pokemart/preventing it from breaking if our users are stupid A BUNCH MORE POKEMON
+---making opponents in training area in pewter city harder (set their pokemon to better stats + higher level)
+---what happens when you first pokemon is dead (when you try to battle others the program will fail)
+---what happens when you have no pokeballs and try to use a pokeball adding stuff to the pokemart/preventing it from breaking if our users are stupid A BUNCH MORE POKEMON